 Recruiting an ideal software consultant, best suited to get the job done is not always an easy task.
 Software development companies are hiring an individual who is an expert in agile methodologies.

 So, if a person wants to excel in Agile and Scrum then he/she must be ready to take the challenges because the field is so vast that without detailed knowledge, a user won’t be able to excel.

-So, a number of research papers, thesis and courses are available like the Scrum Master Certification which enable the user to excel in these methodologies.
+So, a number of research papers, thesis, and courses are available like the Scrum Master Certification which enables the user to excel in these methodologies.
 It helps you become a Scrum master.

-Scrum is a framework which includes customer collaboration, software development, and interactive tools which help a firm grow in terms of productivity, quality, cost-effectiveness, customer satisfaction and motivation.
+Scrum is a framework that includes customer collaboration, software development, and interactive tools which help a firm grow in terms of productivity, quality, cost-effectiveness, customer satisfaction, and motivation.

 Benefits of Agile

 A collaborative effort of stakeholder- Agile provides an opportunity for clients to work in iterations (before, during and after).
 It produces the highest degree of collaboration between the stakeholder and the team.
 It benefits stakeholders as well as the team.
 Teams are able to understand the requirement as per the suggestions provided by the client and as a result, they gain trust and encouragement.